-A double ring ditch has been plotted from aerial photography with an outer ditch 16m in diameter, and an inner ditch 7m in diameter.
+A double ring ditch has been plotted from aerial photography with an outer ditch 16m in diameter, and an inner ditch 7m in diameter (see Fig. 14).

 Womaston ring ditch (PRN 34059)

 The SMR records a large ring ditch which roughly coincides with the area of a flint scatter (PRN 2213).